rossturner/HTML5-ImageUploader/README.md

 var uploader = new ImageUploader(config);
 ```

-Where **config** must contain the following properties:
+Where **config** contains the following properties:

+### Obligatory properties ###

 - **inputElement** - A file-type input element
 - **uploadUrl** - The URL to POST uploaded images to

-And may contain the following optional properties:
+### Optional properties ###
+#### Size restriction properties ####
+These properties are used as conditions when the image should be scaled down proportionally before upload.
+If several properties are applied, then the image will be scaled down to the maximum available size that will fit all the conditions.

 - **maxWidth** - An integer in pixels for the maximum width allowed for uploaded images, selected images with a greater width than this value will be scaled down before upload.
+Default value: 1024.
+- **maxHeight** - An integer in pixels for the maximum height allowed for uploaded images, selected images with a greater height than this value will be scaled down before upload.
+Default value: 1024.
+- **maxSize** - A float value in megapixels (MP) for the maximum overall size of the image allowed for uploaded images, selected images with a greater size than this value will be scaled down before upload.
+The size of the image is calculated by the formula `size = width * height / 1000`, where `width` and `height` are the dimensions of the image in pixels.
+If the value is null or is not specified, then maximum size restriction is not applied.
+Default value: null.
+For websites it's good to set this value around 1.7: for landscape images taken by standard photo cameras (Canon, Nikon, etc.), this value will lead to scaling down the original photo to size about 1600 x 1000 px, which is sufficient for displaying the scaled image on large screen monitors.

+#### Other properties ####
 - **quality** - A float between 0 and 1.00 for the image quality to use in the resulting image data, around 0.9 is recommended.
+Default value: 1.0.
 - **autoRotate** - A boolean flag, if true then EXIF information from the image is parsed and the image is rotated correctly before upload.
 If false, then no processing is performed, and unwanted image flipping can happen.
 This flag is useful for JPEG images that were taken on a camera or mobile phone (like iPhone) that can save the image with arbitrary orientation and specifies the correct orientation in the EXIF tag.
 This tag should be parsed and related rotation should be applied for correct visualization of the image.
 Examples of such images you can find in the `images/exif` folder.
 Recommended and default value: true.
 - **timeout** - A number in milliseconds specifying the maximum time to wait for file uploads to finish, after which they will be aborted.

+#### Debug properties ####
 - **debug** - A boolean flag to show the images in a <div> on the containing page before upload.
+Default value: false.
 - **workspace** - An element within which images are appended before upload (when **debug** is set to true)

+#### Callback properties ####
 - **onProgress** - A function which is invoked on upload progress, with a single argument of an object containing the following:

  - **total** - The total number of images selected for upload